microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/teamworkonpremisescalendarsyncconfiguration.md

 ---
 title: "teamworkOnPremisesCalendarSyncConfiguration resource type"
-description: "Represents the details about the account used to sync calendars."
+description: "Represents the details about the account used to sync calendars in the Microsoft Teams client of a device."
 author: "adsrivastava2"
 ms.localizationpriority: medium
 ms.prod: "microsoft-teams"